jonaslagoni/asyncapi-miniseries/docs/Part 2 - Implementation.md

 );
 ```

-First argument to the function `subscribeToGame...Pickup` is the desired callback to call when the application receives new messages.
+First argument to the function `subscribeToGame...Pickup` is the desired callback to call when the application receives new messages on that specific channel.

 That callback got 5 arguments, `err` which is sat in case an error occurred while receiving the message. `msg` which is the message object, this of course have the correct model associated, so you know which properties are available.
 The 3 final arguments are the parameters for the channel.
 Since applications publishes to something like the following topic `game.server.server1.events.player.player1.item.item1.pickup` the received parameters will be `server1`, `player1` and `item1` respectfully.
 All that the callback is doing then is to insert it to the correct MongoDB collection.

 The final arguments to the `subscribe...` function is to define which `serverId`, `playerId` and `itemId` we want to subscribe to.
 In our case we want to subscribe to all (`*`) of them.

-As you can see, by using the generated clients we are able to quickly focus on the business logic, and
+With this approach we can forget everything about having to define our own payload models, ensuring we send over the correct channels with the correct data.

 ## Next

-Now that we have our implementation created designed for our two applications we can move on to [Part 2: Implementing the applications using code generation.]()
+Now that we have the two applications implemented we can move on to [Part 3: Black-box testing the applications using code generation]().

 # Related issues

-In case you are interested in jumping into our discussions and be part of the community that drives the specification and tools, I have referenced some of the outstanding issues and discussions we have regarding the different aspects I have referenced in the post.
+In case you are interested in jumping into our discussions and be part of the community that drives the specification and tools, I have referenced some of the outstanding issues and discussions related to the different aspects I have referenced in the post.

 1. <a name="follow-specification"></a>[Template does not follow the specification](https://github.com/asyncapi/ts-nats-template/issues/87)